What Human Proctors Offer That Software Can’t: 3 Data-Backed Outcomes

 And when fewer incidents are filed, institutions spend less time reviewing footage, managing student complaints, and navigating misconduct fallout.
 That reduction in noise also makes the issues that truly warrant attention stand out, helping faculty focus their time effectively instead of being flooded with false or low-priority system flags.

-What Difference Does Human Presence Make for Students?
+What Difference Does Human Proctoring Make for Student Satisfaction?

 Data from one of our clients shows that student satisfaction rose from 62% to 94% within a year of moving from an automated solution to a human-involved proctoring model.
 That’s a significant shift—and it underscores the difference in student satisfaction between low-cost and high-touch proctoring models.
 That kind of improvement doesn’t happen by accident.
 It happens when students feel seen, supported, and respected—not just monitored.
 Human touchpoints throughout the testing journey help reassure students that there’s someone on the other side who understands the stakes and the stress of exams.